 When Abby can extract herself from her characters, she can be found in her kitchen, crafting magic of a different nature.
 She often cooks while dictating to her computer, drives while dictating to her phone, and cleans while dictating to her husband—but the latter’s got nothing to do with fiction.

-Aspen lives on 6.5 acres, which she shares with the wildlife, her husband and children.
+Abby lives on 6.5 acres, which she shares with the wildlife, her husband and children.